 2. At 82, Christopher Plummer became the oldest person to win an Academy Award.
 He received the Best Supporting Actor Oscar for his work in Beginners (2010) opposite Ewan McGregor.

 3. After winning Best Actress for Cabaret (1972), Liza Minnelli became (and still is) the only Oscar winner whose parents both earned Oscars.
 Her mother, Judy Garland, received an honorary award in 1939 and her father, Vincente Minnelli, won Best Director for Gigi (1958).

-4. Nameplates for all potential winners are prepared ahead of time; this year, the Academy made 215 of them!
+4. Nameplates for all potential winners are prepared ahead of time.
+The Academy doesn't know for certain how many awards will be given on the day of the ceremony.